lowRISC/sunburst-chip/README.md

 UART logging output can be received from the FTDI UART-to-USB interface.
 This typically appears at `/dev/ttyUSB2`.
-The default baud rate for test software is 1.5 Mbaud.
+The default baud rate for test software is 1.5 MBd.

 An example terminal utility is `picocom`, which can be used with the following command: